centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/advanced-configuration.md

 > Replace *XXXX* with the port you want.

-Then restart the Centreon MAP server:
+Then restart the Centreon MAP (Legacy) server:

 ```shell
 systemctl start centreon-map
 ```

-Wait for Centreon MAP service to start completely (~30 sec to 1 minutes).
+Wait for Centreon MAP (Legacy) service to start completely (~30 sec to 1 minutes).

 Test that your server is up and accessible on the new port you defined by entering the following URL in your web browser: